ericson-domingo-ug/ericson-domingo-ug/README.md

 ## Hi there 👋

+I'm a 5th year undergraduate Physics student.
+I'm currently working on my thesis, which is on urban heat islands.

 <!--
 **ericson-domingo-ug/ericson-domingo-ug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.